⬇️ Table of Contents

-Sous vide bacon is becoming increasingly popular as people want the best of both worlds - crispy bacon pieces with a tender bite of bacon.
+Sous vide bacon has become increasingly popular as people want the best of both worlds - crispy bacon pieces with a tender bite of bacon.
 The process allows for perfect, repeatable results every time.

 Looking for a way to cook bacon that gets rid of most of the fat, this is it.
 The technique melts away the bacon fat effortlessly and without any mess!

 Sous vide, in French means "under vacuum", involves sealing food in a plastic bag and submerging it into a water bath that's heated to an exact temperature.
 This allows the meat to cook evenly for hours on end with no risk of overcooking or burning.
 Sous vide bacon cooks up crispy and delicious every time!